neobrains/deta-community/docs/getting-started/micros.md

 !!! tip
     You can also use `deta watch` to watch for changes in the directory and deploy the Micro automatically.

+If you make any changes to the Micro, you can redeploy it by running the `deta deploy` command again.